-KAGC Student Spotlight: Elise Choi
+KAGC Student Spotlight: Elise Choi, Boston University

-“America still is the land of immigrants and opportunity, and there will always be a need for people to bridge the gap of this multicultural society.”
+“America is still the land of immigrants and opportunity, and there will always be a need for people to bridge the gap of this multicultural society.”

 My parents call themselves the 1.5 generation, a mixed breed of model minority Korean immigrant parents and a new generation of not-so-rule followers.
 In Korean, it is referred to as ilchom ose.
 This unique label belongs to the first-generation immigrants who immigrated to the new country before or during their early teens.
 1.5 generation immigrants carry characteristics of their birth country while assimilating to their new home and oftentimes transitioning in and out of Korean and English seamlessly in conversations.
 They seem to be very comfortable in their skin, enjoying dual identities of being both Asian and American.
 My parents decided to make their home in the suburbs of Bergen County, NJ, in hopes of raising a second-generation kid -that’s me- who will be equally, if not more, comfortable in her skin.

-I was born and raised in America; yet, I cannot help but feel like a perpetual foreigner in my home country.
+I was born and raised in America; yet I cannot help but feel like a perpetual foreigner in my home country.
 From the first year, I was put into school, I was constantly hit with the question, “where are you from?”
 When I was first asked this question back in Kindergarten, I did not understand the true intentions of this seemingly menial question.
 “New Jersey,” I answered.

 “No, where are you really from?”

 I quickly came to understand the intent of the question.
-Living in a predominately white town for over 13 years, I was not ignorant to the fact that my classmates, and their parents, saw me as different.
+Living in a predominantly white town for over 13 years, I was not ignorant to the fact that my classmates, and their parents, saw me as different.
 Even my teachers saw students of various minority backgrounds as different.
 Without speaking to my parents beforehand, the administrators at my elementary school placed me in the ESL (English as a Second Language) program.
 Yet, English was my first language, and it was the only language I spoke.

 As a quiet and reserved student growing up, I took extreme measures to ensure I fit in.
 I cared about what others thought of me, and I often forced myself to sit back and hold my tongue while my peers, their parents, and even my teachers sometimes made insensitive remarks.